swcarpentry/collaborative-lesson-development/notes.md

 Could it be tweaked or modified to meet your own goals?
 Could your planned lesson be tweaked to compliment the existing lessons so that topics aren't duplicated?

--   This is a good place to talk about discoverability as well as licensing
+FIXME: This is a good place to talk about discoverability as well as licensing

 Before re-using content,
 make sure to check that the lesson is licensed in an open manner.